-ANT+ USB sticks (sometimes called “dongles”) plug into your computer, allowing it to talk to your devices.
-Here are the top two we use and recommend:
+ANT+ USB sticks (sometimes called “dongles”) plug into your computer, allowing it to talk to your devices using the ANT+ protocol.
+Here are the top sticks we’ve used and recommend:

 While you’re at it, get a USB extension cable.
 They’re cheap, and allow you to move your ANT+ stick as close to your trainer for the strongest possible signal.
 The AmazonBasics cables work well and only cost ~$7.
 If your cable needs to be more than 3 meters long, get an active USB extension cable.